-Note: The selection from the Direction menu is always Inbound.
+- (1) NOTE: The selection from the Direction menu is always Inbound.
 You cannot change this selection.
-An ACL is always applied to incoming traffic only.
+An ACL is always applied to incoming traffic only. - 14.
+Click the Apply button.

 Change an ACL rule that you created with the ACL Wizard